apache/cordova-docs/docs/en/edge/guide/whitelist/index.md

 Bada
 ----

-Domain whitelisting is unsupported on Bada.
+Bada does not support domain whitelisting.
 By default, all domains are accessible.

 BlackBerry
 ----------